How to choose the right 3D material for the background you want to draw: Line art edition

 The End

-The above are the things that are likely to affect line art when selecting 3D materials.
+The above are things that are likely to affect line art when choosing 3D materials.

-While I say how to choose, I've also touched on LT conversion quite a bit...
+I've mentioned how to choose, but I've also touched on the settings for LT conversion quite a bit...

 Thank you for reading this long post.

-I think what people look for in 3D materials is different for each person, so I hope you can find the criteria for choosing materials that suit you.
+I think what people want from 3D materials is different for each person, so I hope you can find the criteria for choosing materials that suit you.

-I've mostly written the text, but preparing images and other things is a lot of work, so I think it will be a while before I publish it...
+I've mostly written the text, but it's a lot of work to prepare images, so I think it will be a while before I publish it...

-It will be even longer than this time, but I think I will be able to make suggestions on choosing materials to match your style.
+It will be even longer than this time, but I think I can make suggestions on choosing materials that match your style.

-I'm not sure if there will be demand for this content, though...
+I'm not sure if there will be demand for it, though...

-↓ I'm working hard to create the 3D materials while experimenting and thinking about various things, so if it seems like it will fit your requirements, please use it.
+↓I've been working hard on creating the 3D materials, experimenting and thinking about various things, so if it seems like it will fit your requirements, please use it.

 Comment